Dr. Charles Tullis D.Min; PhD

 Director and Clinical Therapist

-Dr. Tullis is a graduate of Liberty Baptist Theological Seminary (Master of Divinity in Pastoral Ministry), Liberty University (Master of Arts in Counseling), Columbus State University (Master of Science in Community Counseling with an emphasis in Marriage and Family), Luther Rice Seminary (Doctor of Ministry in Pastoral Care), and is a candidate for the PhD in Marriage and Famly Therapy at Northcentral University.
+Dr. Tullis is a graduate of Liberty Baptist Theological Seminary (Master of Divinity in Pastoral Ministry), Liberty University (Master of Arts in Counseling), Columbus State University (Master of Science in Community Counseling with an emphasis in Marriage and Family), Luther Rice Seminary (Doctor of Ministry in Pastoral Care), and Northcentral University (PhD in Marriage and Famly Therapy).

 License and Certifications